MichaelCade/90DaysOfDevOps/Days/day25.md

 Whilst it is not only for network automation it seems to be everywhere when you are looking for resources and as previously mentioned if it's not Python then it's generally Ansible which is written also in Python.

-I think I have mentioned this already but during the "Learn a programming language" section I chose Golang over Python for reasons around my company are developing in Go so that was a good reason for me to learn but if that was not the case then Python would have taken that time.
+I think I have mentioned this already but during the "Learn a programming language" section I chose Golang over Python for reasons around my company is developing in Go so that was a good reason for me to learn but if that was not the case then Python would have taken that time.

-- Readability and ease of use - It seems that Python seems to just make sense.
-There doesn't seem to be the requirements around `{}` in the code to start and end blocks.
+- Readability and ease of use - It seems that Python seems just makes sense.
+There don't seem to be the requirements around `{}` in the code to start and end blocks.
 Couple this with a strong IDE like VS Code you have a pretty easy start when wanting to run some python code.

 Pycharm might be another IDE worth mentioning here.